sisl/NNet/README.md

 This repository contains documentation for the .nnet format as well as example scripts to read/write .nnet files.
 The nnet folder contains example neural network files, the scripts folder contains python scripts to generate the .nnet files from Tensorflow/Keras as well as to generate a Tensorflow frozen model from a .nnet file, and the readNNet folder contains Python, Julia, and C++ examples for reading and evaluating .nnet networks.

 ### File format of .nnet
-The file begins with a header line, some information about the network architecture, normalization information, and then model parameters.
+The file begins with header lines, some information about the network architecture, normalization information, and then model parameters.
 Line by line:<br/><br/>
     **1**: Header text.
 This can be any number of lines so long as they begin with "//"<br/>
     **2**: Four values: Number of layers, number of inputs, number of outputs, and maximum layer size<br/>
     **3**: A sequence of values describing the network layer sizes.
 Begin with the input size, then the size of the first layer, second layer, and so on until the output layer size<br/>